Our Programs

 Some classical music can be soothing and calming to dogs who have been in the shelter for a long time.
 Recordings of household sounds and children may help acclimate puppies and kittens to their future homes.
 Natural sounds like birdsong may be interesting to bored, long-stay residents or in very quiet shelters.

 All animals have quiet time each night.
-We are aware that if the same CD plays all day every day, the animals will filter it out.
-We strive for variety in the CDs and alternate them with quiet time.
+We are aware that if the same music plays all day every day, the animals will filter it out.
+We strive for variety in the music and alternate it with quiet time.

 Toy Box